therealdreg/at90swuart/README.md

 ### IDE and Make supported

-Currently only Microchip Atmel Studio is officially supported
+Currently only Microchip Atmel Studio is supported

 ![atmelstudio_at90swuart.PNG](https://github.com/therealdreg/at90swuart/blob/main/atmelstudio_at90swuart.PNG)